abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 Without the inner "iter" function you can recursively traverse the list.
 This is a common technique used in Scala for such cases and the language elables programmers to define nested functions where parameters from the outer function are in scope within the inner function.

+### Problem\#10: Run-length encoding
 #### Problem: Run-length data count
 Extending the code of problem\#8 we can very easily implement a simple data count commonly known as "run-length encoding".
 Consecutive duplicates of elements are aggregated and their count is registerd into a list.
-To do so all we need is to define a new external function that performs the operation and then pass it as a parameter to the reduceDup recursive function above.
+Thus, all we need is to define a new external function that performs the operation and then passes it as a parameter to the reduceDup recursive function set above.

     def length(ls : List[Int]) : List[Int] ={
        List(ls.size)